 November 1st doesn’t have to be scary

-As the real witching hour for many--midnight on Monday, November 1st--approaches, all of my students have submitted their applications due at that time.
+As the real witching hour for many--midnight on Wednesday, November 1st--approaches, just about all of my students have submitted their applications due at that time.
 Most submitted them closer to my October 15th submissions deadline.
 Still, there’s been a bit of seasonally-appropriate fright, mostly a refrain about one topic this past week:

 “My teacher hasn’t submitted his/her letters yet!
 Should I not submit my application?”

 The answer, of course, is “yes!”
 It behooves you to get that application in as soon as it is complete.
 While the application isn’t reviewed until every required part is in, the college still downloads it when you push the button.
 Colleges get an onslaught of last-minute submissions--why not separate yours from the pack?
 Show your ability to manage your time as well as your enthusiasm about each college by submitting as soon as you are satisfied with the application.

 “I can’t send in my application because I’m still waiting for my scores from my October test!”

 While there are a few colleges in the most-competitive category that need those scores either self-reported or sent from the testing agency by the November deadline, these schools are in the minority.
 This year, I have only one student in this category.